Non-Standard Oracles for Bounded-Error Complexity Classes: Introduction

 The quantum oracle with which we show $\QMA \not\subseteq \polyQCPH$ is the same one used in \cite{AK07} to separate $\QMA$ and $\QCMA$.
 We think this demonstrates that this oracle is powerful when separating quantum and classical resources in particular, and quantum oracles in general must be used with caution when attempting such separations.

 \paragraph{Distributional oracles.} We show that there is a distributional oracle relative to which $\QMA$ is not contained in $\polyQCPH$.
 In particular, for classical oracles, $\PSPACE = \polyQCPH$ but this is not the case for distributional oracles.
-The distributional oracle with which we show $\QMA \not\subseteq \polyQCPH$ is the same one used in \cite{LLPY24} to separate $\QMA$ and $\QCMA$.
+This demonstrates a bounded-error complexity class containment that holds for classical oracles but not distributional oracles; to the best of our knowledge, no such result was previously known even for zero-error classes. \begin{theorem} There exists a distributional oracle $D$ such that $\QMA^D \not \subseteq \polyQCPH^D$. \end{theorem} The distributional oracle with which we show $\QMA \not\subseteq \polyQCPH$ is the same one used in \cite{LLPY24} to separate $\QMA$ and $\QCMA$.
 We think therefore that distributional oracles must also be used with caution when attempting separations.

 Our findings are summarized in Figure~\ref{fig:containments}.